 - Warm up the tea vessel with freshly boiled water.

-- Pour the freshly boiled water (100oC) into the tea vessel, rinse the tea leaves for up to 5-10 seconds and dispose the water.
+- Pour the freshly boiled water (100oC) into the tea vessel, rinse the tea leaves for about 5 seconds and dispose the water.

-- Add freshly boiled water, allow to brew for 1 to 2 minutes before serving.
+- Add freshly boiled water, allow to brew for about 30 seconds before serving.

-- Repeat infusions: The tea leaves can be used for repeat infusions for up to 3-5 times depending on the tea varieties by just adding hot water.
+- Repeat infusions: The tea leaves can be used for repeat infusions for up to 3-5 times depending on the tea varieties by just topping up with hot water.
 Only dispose the leaves until the flavor is not more.
 Increase brewing time by about 30 seconds with each additional infusion.

 - Most of premium Chinese teas are hand handled.
 We always recommend to rinse the tea leaves for up to 10 seconds before brewing.

-- Recommended tea vessel: a premium Zi Sha teapot is ideal, alternatively one of the authentic Chinese tea sets will serve all your needs.
+- Recommended tea vessel: a premium Zi Sha teapot or a Gaiwan is ideal, alternatively one of the authentic Chinese tea sets will serve all your needs.

 - Oolong tea could be made reasonably strong without inducing any bitterness to its taste.